Eric Gray (American football)

-Eric DeWayne Gray (born November 4, 1999) is a professional football running back and kickoff returner for the New York Giants of the National Football League (NFL).
-He played college football for the Tennessee Volunteers and Oklahoma.
+Eric DeWayne Gray (born November 4, 1999) is a professional football running back and kickoff returner for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Tennessee Volunteers and Oklahoma, and was selected by the New York Giants in the 2023 NFL draft.

 Early life

 Gray grew up in Memphis, Tennessee and attended Lausanne Collegiate School.
 He was named Tennessee Mr. Football after rushing for 2,251 yards and 38 touchdowns in his sophomore season.
 As a junior, Gray rushed for 3,151 yards and 45 touchdowns and was selected the Tennessee Gatorade Football Player of the Year and repeated as Tennessee Mr. Football.
 In his sophomore and junior year, he won the Tennessee High School Championship.
 Rated a four-star recruit, he initially committed to play college football at Michigan during the summer going into his senior year.
 He was named the Gatorade Football Player of the Year a second time and Mr. Football for a third straight season as a senior.
 Towards the end of his senior season, Gray decommitted from Michigan and reopened his recruitment.
 He ultimately committed to play at Tennessee a few weeks later.